Perinatal Wellness

 Diagnosis

-How is peripartum mood disorder diagnosed?
+How is perinatal mood disorder diagnosed?

-A definitive diagnosis of peripartum mood disorder requires evaluation and diagnosis from a licensed healthcare provider.
+A definitive diagnosis of perinatal mood disorder requires evaluation and diagnosis from a licensed healthcare provider.
 It is required that at least five of the above symptoms listed be present for at least two weeks.
 These symptoms must also be a change from previous behaviors.
-Because many of the symptoms of peripartum mood disorder may mimic other major depressive disorders, a screening test should always be performed.
+Because many of the symptoms of perinatal mood disorder may mimic other major depressive disorders, a screening test should always be performed.

 • Edinburgh Postnatal Depression Scale